 In light of this, Joni and Friends holds a project called “Heart for the Disabled” every January to help combat this isolation.
 Joni selects five families connected with the ministry that she thinks could use a little extra encouragement.
 She features these five families on her radio show, blog, and website, inviting listeners and readers to send valentines for these five families.

 Through the months of January and February, valentines are collected and delivered to these five families.
-People from across the country and even around the world send cards, verses of encouragement, gift cards, and small gifts to bless them.
+People from across the country and even around the world send cards and verses of encouragement to bless them.
 Joni and Friends carefully packages them up and delivers them.

 Can you remember a time that you received a card, a gift, or even a kind comment when you were feeling tired and alone?
 Most of the “Heart for the Disabled” families have no idea that they will be receiving this box of love—can you imagine their surprise?
 The families often spend days carefully reading through every note and treasuring them for years to come.